 I just quoted myself.
 Feel free to forward it to your friends.

 So, Toning Shoes.
 May get you tone in some places, but life-long damage in others.
 I'm not paying for that, no matter how creepy your commercials are.

 4. How to help get your kiddos into doing things to encourage proper alignment?
 My toddler is 2 and I really want to work with her, but I don't really even know where to start!
 (I know you've covered some lifestyle things, like going barefoot a lot, but it would be nice to see some ideas all in one place.) 🙂

 Before you can encourage your kid to proper alignment, it helps if you, the teacher, know what that is.
 So, step one: Find out what proper alignment is.
-You can check out my academic website, www.restorativeexercise.com and learn quite a bit.
+Start with my Movement Multivitamin DVD which has alignment tips and exercises to help you get better at them.

 Here's the clincher.
 In order to help your toddler, you really have to help yourself.
 She will mimic everything you do with your body, because that's how biology works.
 Your gait pattern will become hers.
 Your affinity for walking (or lack of) will become hers.